 SEMrush’s one goal is clear.
 To get you to try the tool.
 They also show that they are a trusted service by showing social proof.
 The logos of big companies that use them are very prominent above the fold.
 This is prime real estate when it comes to website design.
 And there’s a reason why they’ve got all these logos plastered on it.
 Social proof, especially from a big brand or a trusted expert, can and do swing the needle in your favor.

 That’s social proof that provides the visitors with some validation to know more about what they offer on the page.
 And click the cta button.

 He doesn’t skimp on words.
 In fact, many of his sales pages start with very long stories to lure the reader in before he starts talking about his product.

-Yes, it has a big button in the header for people who are already ready to buy.
-But after that, it all starts with one long educational content.
+Yes, it has a big cta button in the header for people who are already in the buying mode.
+But after that, it all starts with one long piece of educational content.

 He does a lot of storytelling.
 He makes himself an example.
 Talks about his life.
 He shows the reader that he understands what they’re going through because he’s been through it too.

 He talks about the reader’s problem for a very long time.
-It’s 3000 words long before he even mentions the product he’s selling.
-That’s copy that really gets the reader to understand that he is on their side.
+As you scroll down the page, there are more than 2000 words to agitate the readers’ pains points That’s copy that really gets the reader to understand that he is on their side.
 And whatever it is the reader’s going to give up, it’s going to be worth it.